MetalChimes.com : Building Stage/Show Quality Metal Chimes for Seattle Rockers since February, 2023

 - It's actually a VERY long list including Elmo's World and most Rock Classics.

-And WITH your 9-note, major scale tubular bells you'll be able to able to play Mike Oldfield's Tubular Bells.
+And WITH your 9-note, major scale tubular bells you'll be able to play Mike Oldfield's Tubular Bells.

 And so ...